jessvan/howTo/md/Test-HPT.md

 <div class="difficulty-level easy"></div>

-### Remember
+### Avoiding Errors

-To avoid errors:
 make sure there are no spaces or unusual characters (like %) in file names

 make sure you work with .docx files not .doc

-put any images (.jpg or .png) in the 'imgs' folder inside the markdown folder
+put any images (.jpg or .png) in the 'imgs' folder inside the markdown folder except the cover*

+*the cover.jpg image belongs in the epub folder

 ### Three key things an ePub developer needs to have right